ofzza/ngx-showcase/README.md

   - At the same time use your code example files as live and executable tests, resources linked from README.md and other markdown documentation files and render them with full syntax highlighting in your showcase application.
 - Demo-ing functionality in an interactive way using the `ngx-showcase` component which will set up an interactive playground for your code.

-All documentation is more also available in a more user-friendly form on GitHub pages here: https://ofzza.github.io/ngx-showcase/

 <!--intro.end-->

+All documentation is also available in a more user-friendly form on GitHub pages here: https://ofzza.github.io/ngx-showcase/

 # Getting started